Intermediate-Mass Stripped Stars in the Magellanic Clouds: Forward Modeling the Observed Population Discovered Via UV Excess: Summary and Discussion

 \subsection{Dependence of UV-excess detection rate on the underlying population}

 The recovery rate of stripped stars is sensitive to the assumptions made in modeling the underlying population.
-In our simulations, we take the binary population synthesis models described in Section \ref{sec: starburst parameters} as ground truth.
+In our simulations, we take the binary population synthesis models described in Section~\ref{sec: starburst parameters} as ground truth.
 Below, we discuss how these assumptions affect the synthetic stripped star population and its detectability in UV-excess surveys.

-Mass transfer efficiency is one of the most important factors in determining the detectability of stripped star binaries via UV excess.
+Mass transfer efficiency is one of the most important factors in determining the detectability of stripped-star binaries via UV excess.
 However, it remains uncertain observationally, with a range of sometimes contradictory constraints presented in literature \citep[e.g., ][]{petrovic_2005, sun_2021, sun_2023, burt_2025, lechien_2025}.
 Adjusting the mass transfer efficiency in our binary population synthesis models would alter the properties of the simulated stripped star population and could lead to different detection rates in a UV-excess survey.
 For example, a higher mass transfer efficiency is likely to result in brighter and more massive MS companions to stripped stars.
 Given our finding that a UV-excess search is most sensitive to lower-mass companions, a binary population produced with a higher mass transfer efficiency would likely produce a population which will have a lower detection rate.

 The overshoot parameter is another important factor in stellar evolution models that strongly influences the predicted properties of simulated stripped-star populations.
 For example, population synthesis models that adopt a smaller overshooting parameter than the one we use predict significantly few stripped stars \citep[e.g., ][]{Yungelson_2024}.
 We expect both the number and brightness of stripped stars to be correlated with this parameter, and therefore predict that the detection rate will likely be sensitive to this value.

 The initial binary population assumed in our stripped-star population synthesis is expected to affect the final predicted population.
 For example, a more bottom-heavy initial mass function or a higher binary fraction for low-mass primaries, could help alleviate some of the discrepancies between the observed population from SUMS and the synthetic population.
 We also assume that $7\,\%$ of stripped stars have compact object companions.
 Increasing this fraction would result in a higher detection rate of stripped-star binaries.